 - Continue taking the rest of your pills at the usual time each day.

-- You may take 2 pills on the same day (one at the moment you remember and the other at the regular time).
+- You may take 2 pills on the same day (one at the moment you remember and the other at the scheduled time).

 - If you missed the active pills in the third week or row (days 15-21 for the 28 day pill pack), throw the inactive pills away and finish taking the active hormone pills.